suchandanreddy/zscaler-ipsec-tunnel/README.md

 * Python 3.7+
 * vManage user login details.
 (User should have privilege level to configure feature templates and edit device template)
-* vEdge routers with device template attached.
+* cEdge or vEdge routers with device template attached.
 * Zscaler login and API key details.
 (User should be part of partner admin group)
 * Refer https://help.zscaler.com/zia/api-getting-started for documentation on how to enable API subscription for your Zscaler account